How we reduce costs and change lives

-Since the programme began beneficiary outcomes have improved, alongside the cost of the service use, which has reduced by over a third, 34%.
+Since the programme began beneficiary outcomes improved, alongside the cost of the service use, which reduced by 34%.
 Most cost reduction has been a consequence of fewer incidences of crisis, alongside greater engagement in community support services.

 The report found that You First engagement led to reduced demand for mental health assessments, less ambulance use, reduce A+E attendance and fewer hospital in-patient stays.
 There has also been a reduction in nights spent in prison, with fewer prosecutions for criminal behaviour orders, arrests and police call-outs.

 As well as a cost benefit there have been overall improvements in beneficiaries’ outcomes, measured by both Outcomes Stars and New Directions Team assessments.

 The report, approved by a partnership including all three local authorities, South London and the Maudsley NHS Trust, Thames Reach, Certitude and the Lambeth Clinical Commissioning Group, said: ‘You First is achieving the aims set out in its original business plan of improving lives and saving money through making better use of resources.’